phirling/poincarepy/README.md

-# PoincarePy - Visualize Poincaré Maps interactively
+# PoincarePy - Visualize Surfaces of Section Interactively
-PoincarePy is a Python module to compute Poincaré maps of 2D potentials and explore them interactively.
+PoincarePy is a Python module to compute surfaces of section (or Poincaré maps) of 2D potentials and explore them interactively.
 The user can define a physical system by using and combining a set of predefined potentials, or by implementing new ones, which is made very simple.

 Installation